LiamGearyUW/geog458_tweet_geotag/README.md

 # geog458_tweet_geotag
 In this lab, I collected to sets of geotagged tweets.
 The first involved getting every geotagged tweet from the United States over the course of ten minutes in the afternoon of 4/20.
 The related map can be found labelled as "map 1," and the text of the tweets were used in the first word cloud.
 I'm not quite sure what I expected, but it's odd that "Out" was the most common word.
+Looking through the data, I can't find a pattern, but there are some people using terms like "hang out," which may be the reason.
+In much of the country, it was already night time, time to relax, so this makes some sense.
+I also saw at least one use of the word in the term "strike out," as in baseball.
+This could be another cause.

 ![Map of the US](/img/lab2_map_1.png)